derek-le1105/cs100-chess-project-dle040-jquac015-rlu033/README.md

  > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
 We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
+ > For our project, we plan to make a virtual chess game.
+ > * This is interesting to us because we are all avid chess players and its is interesting to see chess being built from the ground up.
+ > * Languages/Tools/Technologies:
+ >   * C++
+ >   * C++ graphics library
+ > * Input/Output:
+ >   * The input will be the moves the player wants to make.
+ >   * The output will be a chess board and chess pieces that reflect the position the player inputs.
+ > * The three design patterns we plan to use are strategy, visitor,and :
+ >   * We want to use the strategy design pattern in order to check for all moves of a chess piece.
+This allows us to check whether or not there is a checkmake/check.
+It is important to use the strategy design pattern because some pieces have multiple types of movement and we would not be able to full accomidate the piece without using the strategy design pattern.
+We also might create a scoring system with the piece values that can use the strategy pattern.
+ >   * Because we are using the strategy design pattern, it would also be important to use a visitor to view items in the object using the strategy design pattern.
+By using a visitor, we can check the locations of a piece, the squares it threatens, and the possible movements it can make.
+ >   *

  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)